 Commission to Study American Indian Representations in Public Schools

-The Commission to Study American Indian Representations in Public Schools is a 15 member commission made up of representatives from federally recognized tribes, Colorado’s American Indian population, institutions of public education, state agencies, and community stakeholders.
-This Commission shall facilitate discussion around the use of American Indian imagery and names used by institutions of public education and develop recommendations for the Governor and the General Assembly regarding the future use of such imagery and names.
+The Commission to Study American Indian Representations in Public Schools was a 15 member commission made up of representatives from federally recognized tribes, Colorado’s American Indian population, institutions of public education, state agencies, and community stakeholders.
+This Commission was charged with facilitating discussion around the use of American Indian imagery and names used by institutions of public education and developing recommendations for the Governor and the General Assembly regarding the future use of such imagery and names.

 DENVER — Tuesday, Oct.
-6, 2015 — Gov. John Hickenlooper today signed an Executive Order that creates a commission to study American Indian representations in public schools.
+6, 2015 — Gov. John Hickenlooper signed an Executive Order that created the commission to study American Indian representations in public schools.

 The Executive Order was inspired by some school districts in Colorado that have found constructive and collaborative ways to migrate away from ethnic caricatures and mascots without disrupting school traditions or incurring costs that detract from student learning.
 “In some cases, these districts have even found ways to use the debate over offensive mascots as an opportunity to educate students about our common history and bring diversity communities together,” the Executive Order says.